Hassan-xl/HTP-Drawing-Analysis-using-YOLO-Vision-Models-RAG/README.md

 House-Tree-Person (HTP) drawings and generate structured psychological interpretations.
-The project integrates object detection, vision-based reasoning, retrieval-augmented generation (RAG), and prompt engineering to simulate the analytical process of an HTP psychologist.
+The project integrates object detection, vision-based reasoning, retrieval-augmented generation (RAG), and prompt engineering to simulate the analytical workflow of an HTP psychologist.

 This repository presents two complete approaches, demonstrating the evolution from a detection-centric pipeline to a hybrid vision-intelligent